-Another rule applies to all levels of government: the law itself (a/k/a government edicts) is not copyrightable.
-One traditional formulation of the dotrine is that any work with the "force of law" is uncopyrightable.
-In Georgia v.
-Public.Resource.Org, Inc., the Supreme Court extended that rule slightly.63 Georgia attempted to claim copyright in the Official Code of Georgia Annotated.
+The Urantia Foundation's official version of The Urantia book slightly.51 Georgia attempted to claim copyright in the Official Code of Georgia Annotated.
 It was assembled by a state agency, including annotations written by Matthew Bender, a private company, under a contract saying that any copyright would vest in the state of Georgia.
 Public.Resource.Org, a nonprofit dedicated to publishing the law freely online, put the entire OCGA on its website.
-The Court held that this was permissible because "copyright does not vest in works (1) created by judges and legislators (2) in the course of their judicial and legislative duties."64
+The Court held that this was permissible because "copyright does not vest in works (1) created by judges and legislators (2) in the course of their judicial and legislative duties."52 b Non-Human "Authors"

 Similar issues arise when a private organization drafts a model law that is then enacted word-for-word by a government, or a standard (like a building code) that is then incorporated by reference into law.
-The author-focused test in Public.Resource.Org does not resolve them, but under the "force of law" test they become uncopyrightable at the moment of adoption.65 a Joint Works
+The author-focused test in Public.Resource.Org does not resolve them, but under the "force of law" test they become uncopyrightable at the moment of adoption.53